szeitlin/szeitlin-blog/content/posts/career_transition/faq-why-and-how-i-learned-to-code.md

+---
+title: "FAQ: why and how I learned to code"
+draft: false
+author: Samantha G. Zeitlin
+---

 A lot of people have asked me why I'm not working in academia or biotech, how I learned to code, or [how I got into data science][1].
 Here are some answers to some of those questions.

 > Are you sure you wouldn't rather be in academia?